Muel17/Test-Elice/README.md

 ## ✨ Core Features

 * **Content Discovery:** A dynamic search interface to find learning resources from various sources.
-* **User Authentication:** Secure user registration and login using JWT for session management.
 * **Personalized Library:** Users can save and unsave content, creating a personalized collection of learning materials.
 * **Progress Tracking:** Functionality to monitor and update learning progress (e.g., 'Not Started', 'In Progress', 'Completed').
 * **RESTful API:** A well-structured backend API to manage all application data and logic.